nntrr/Bike-riders-App/README.md

 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or create a pull request.

 ## Acknowledgments
-- References and inspiration from various HCI research papers and theories (listed in the report).
+- References and inspiration from various HCI research papers and theories (listed in the report) [Research Study Report](https://1drv.ms/f/s!AiqpjUe1ZCdA907ay_aHXg8qW6i6?e=aa3Fh1).
 - Axure RP for prototype development.

 Feel free to explore the prototype and provide feedback!
 Thank you for your interest in this project.